dynamsoft-docs/code-parser-docs/development/javascript/user-guide.md

 ## Hello World - Simplest Implementation

-Let’s start with the "Hello World" example of the SDK which demonstrates how to use the minimum code to enable a web page to parse codes into readable info.
+Let's start with the "Hello World" example of the SDK which demonstrates how to use the minimum code to enable a web page to parse codes into readable info.

 The complete code of the "Hello World" example is shown below: